OtabekAz/qa5-project/_DOCS/user/homepage.md

 * The teaching principles and methods;
 * A progress monitor information by providing statistics of an individual student and a whole group studying progress.

-* “Group work synergy” contains a short description of page “Groups” https://app.pasv.us/group, without a link to this page, and it only shows a representation picture of this section.
+* “Group work synergy” contains a short description of page “Groups” https://app.pasv.us/group, without a link to this page, and it only shows a screenshot of this section.

-* “Progress analysis” contains a short description of student progress chart situated at the page “Profile”, without a link to this page, and it only shows a representation picture of this chart.
+* “Progress analysis” contains a short description of student progress chart situated at the page “Profile”, without a link to this page, and it only shows a screenshot of this chart.

 * “Quizzes” contains a short description of training tests that students must pass after completing a lesson before commencing a new one.
-Description is without a link to this page, and it only shows a representation picture of training tests.
+Description is without a link to this page, and it only shows a screenshot of training tests.

-* “Daily reports” contains a short description of page “Diary” https://app.pasv.us/diary, without a link to this page, and it only shows a representation picture of this section.
+* “Daily reports” contains a short description of page “Diary” https://app.pasv.us/diary, without a link to this page, and it only shows a screenshot of this section.

 * “Lectures” contains a short description of page “Diary” situated in section “Groups” https://app.pasv.us/group.
 Section “Groups” contains different groups allocated by topic under study.
 For each group there is a personal list of lectures.
 Description is without a link to this page, and it only shows representation picture of this section.

 * “Real-time tracking progress” contains a short description of the progress of each student in comparison to other students of the group.
 The page is situated at https://app.pasv.us/course/5c140b2b42f6ea23059cbe8f/report.
- Description is without a link to this page, and it only shows a representation picture of this section.
+ Description is without a link to this page, and it only shows a screenshot of this section.

 **FOOTER**